chenny-l/credit-cards-defaults/README.md

 ## Preliminary Analysis

-We noticed that the data is imbalanced at the first glance.
-The amount of non-defaulters is larger than the defaulters.
+We noticed that the dataset is imbalanced, with non-defaults accounting for approximately 78% and defaults around 22%.
+This imbalance could bias the logistic regression model, as the majority class may dominate the learning process.
+We will take this into consideration during modeling later.

 ![pic](visuals/proportion.png)

+## Feature Importance

+Although 23 features are not